dankamongmen/notcurses/doc/man/man1/ncplayer.1.md

 **ncplayer** uses a multimedia-enabled Notcurses to render images and videos to a terminal.
-By default, **stretch**-type scaling is used to fill the rendering area, and the **sex**-type blitter is used (where known to work well) for a 3x2→1 mapping from pixels to cells.
-In a terminal that doesn't support Unicode 13 sextants, the **quadblitter** is used instead.
+By default, **stretch**-type scaling is used to fill the rendering area, and the highest-quality blitter available is employed.

 # OPTIONS